-I’m not being dramatic when I tell you the practice of daily gratitude has changed my life.
+I’m not being dramatic when I tell you the practice of daily gratitude changed my life.

-I didn’t start a gratitude journal for any lofty purpose or to become some good Bible study girl.
+I didn’t start a gratitude journal because I wanted to become some kind of good Bible study girl.

 Life felt unbearably bad and I desperately needed to see good.